Anderson Industrial Roofing offers Membrane: TPO PVC EPDM Roofing

 EPDM’s Secret Weapon

 Engineered to last.
 The EPDM membrane is formulated with carbon black, a pigment that excels at absorbing UV radiation.
 Combined with the propylene in the EPDM membrane, it produces a strong “backbone” that allows the unreinforced membrane system up to 300% expansion while retaining every bit of its structural memory.

-MOD-BIT is a complex roofing membrane and hence, must only be applied by commercial roofing professionals.
+MOD-BIT, or modified bitumen, is a complex roofing membrane and hence, must only be applied by commercial roofing professionals.
 The multi-ply membrane has a base layer that is attached via bars or plates to the roof.
-Then, using a permanent adhesive, the roof’s base is sealed and then for the final touch, a granule top is applied for energy efficient properties.
+Then, using a permanent adhesive, the roof’s base is sealed and then for the final touch, a granule top is applied for energy-efficient properties.

 Choosing the wrong roofing material can become quite expensive if your house’s roof cannot bear the material’s weight.
 Other factors include weather conditions of the place where you live and roofing contractors available nearby.
 This is why it is important that you hire a roofing company to perform a roof check and ask for their recommendation.
-Anderson Industrial Roofing is a contractor that offers commercial, residential and industrial services in repair, installation, replacement and restoration.
-Having more than 25 years of experience under its belt, the company’s professional roofers have performed several jobs all over Texas.
+Anderson Industrial Roofing is a contractor that offers commercial, residential and industrial services in roof repair, installation, replacement, and restoration.
+Having more than 25 years of experience under its belt, the company’s professional roofers have performed several jobs all over Texas and nearby states.
 For further information about their services, contact us today.